FranklyFuzzy/GW2Bot/README.md

 at first I hosted the code locally.
 I then transitioned to using aws lambda to run the daily check and tweeting.

 Local files
+scrape.py - This script hits the daily API, pulls all the ids out, and checks all the acheivment entries for that day.
+It then prints out the name of the daily and the id associated with it.
+DailyScraper.py - Iteration of scrape.py that adds date/time stamp and automated in task scheduler to run daily after the game dailies reset.